haribharadwaj/protocols/Records.md

 This is different from visit logging.
 This is a place to track which subject has done what parts of the study concisely.
 The best organization for this spreadsheet will depend on the project.
-One way to organize it would to have a table of planned measures of the study with empty boxes that you can check off by writing an X.
+One way to organize is to have a table of planned measures of the study as columns, and subject ID as rows with empty boxes that you can check off by writing an X.

-One important component of this progress sheet is to include information about payment.
-This info should include:
+Another important component of this progress sheet is to include columns about payment.
+For each subject, this info should include.

 - Date when payment form was submitted to business office
-- Amount
+- Amount for which form was submitted.
-- Subject ID

 Progress sheets should be archived with the raw data at the end of the data-collection phase of the study (see "Raw data archival" below).